English and Literacy

 GCSE Subject information - English Literature

-English Literature GCSE is designed to inspire, challenge and motivate every student, regardless of their ability.
-This GCSE involves the completion of two exam papers:
+English Literature GCSE is designed to inspire, challenge and motivate every pupil, regardless of their ability.
+This GCSE involves the completion of two examination papers:

 Paper One